JSN3/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](https://raw.githubusercontent.com/JSN3/cse15l-lab-reports/main/lab-report-5-photos/Part%205b.png)

 Bug Explanation:
-The problem with my code is that the program will run that conditional since
+The problem with my code is that the program will run that conditional since there are no ">" or ")".